Website Manager

 We'd love to let your children play with their buddies and make every effort to satisfy parents requests for specific team assignments.
 Buddy requests can be made during the registration process.
 Parents can request up to TWO specific buddy names, and there is a specific field in registration for you to do this.
 There are NO GUARANTEES that we can satisfy your requests, but we do our best.

 During registration, you may enter up to 2 specific names here (no more than 2).
 These names MUST be specific.
-Do NOT enter, for example, €œOther Ross 1st graders€.
-We will ONLY look at up to TWO specific children names.
+Do NOT enter, for example, other Ross 1st graders.
+We will ONLY look at up to TWO specific children's names.
 Otherwise, we will be unable to assist you.

 Questions?
 Contact League Commissioner at [email protected]

-Farm League is for league age 6 and 7 year olds that have either previously played Tee Ball.
 It provides players the first opportunity to hit a pitched ball, thrown gently by coaches.
-As with Tee Ball, the emphasis is strictly in instruction, skill development and fun.
-Scores are not kept and the entire team bats every inning, regardless of €œouts€ made.
+As with Tee Ball, the emphasis is strictly on instruction, skill development and fun.
+Scores are not kept and the entire team bats every inning, regardless of outs made.
 We also use a super-cushioned safety baseball in all practices and games.

 Team assignments are finalized at the end of February and parents are notified via email of their child's assignment: this includes the day/time of the week that the teams will practice.
 Farm League in Little League is not organized like a Rec Department sport.
 Parents do not choose the day/time of practice.
 Children are assigned to teams and the teams are balanced for numbers and ages.
 Please do not request any changes to team assignment, it is disruptive to the other teams as it requires reshuffling.
 Please embrace meeting new friends and families as much of Little League baseball is about creating a community in our busy lives.
 Playdates are fun - but you can do that outside of baseball!